Light on Yoga

 The body uses whatever it falls on to lift itself

-The principle of Tantra; to use the limitation to free us of limitation comes from watching our behaviour.
-Watching the behaviour of the body, the body uses the ground it falls on to lift itself.
-Following the body’s example, tantra starts by using the body through which we as conscious beings ‘appear to’ fall, to lift individual consciousness.
+The principle of Tantra is to use whatever limits us to free us of limitation.
+By watching the behaviour of the body, yogi’s noticed the body uses whatever it falls on to lift itself.
+Falling on the ground body uses the ground to lift itself back up.
+Following the body’s example, tantra uses the body through which we as conscious beings ‘appear to’ fall, to lift individual consciousness.

-Then using the breath to expand and free energy and finally, using the limitation of mind to free the mind, the person (jiva) is free.
+Then through using the limitation of the breath the yogi is able to expand and free energy.
+And finally, using the limitation of thought, the mind is set free in knowledge and, the person (jiva) is free.

-The jiva (individual) no longer imprisoned by avidya (ignorance) of themselves, as the limitless boundless ocean of consciousness, no longer a prisoner, freed while living, they are jivamukta.
+The jiva (individual) no longer a wanting limited ignorant person imprisoned by avidya (ignorance) frees themselves, and as the limitless boundless ocean of consciousness, freed while living, they are jivamukta.

 Throughout the ages, the goal of yoga has been one – Absolute freedom and liberation from all suffering – Moksha.

-Our essential nature which is free and eternal already means, to be free and be immortal, we don’t have to do a thing or go anywhere.
-Mankind is eternally free and pure by nature.
-But we don’t know it or we wouldn’t fight wars with each other, Unable to recognise it until it is pointed out, all scriptures and teachings hinge on this one point only.
+To be the freedom and immortality itself, we don’t have to do a thing or go anywhere.
+Eternally free and pure by nature mankind hasn’t discovered it yet.
+Or else we would have found it already and wouldn’t fight wars with each other.
+Unable and unwilling to recognise it until it is pointed out, all scriptures and teachings hinge and point out this one truth only.

-The teacher’s job is to know truth well enough to point it out.
+The teacher’s job is to know it well enough that they know how to point it out.

 To be the eternal is effortless